 How well do you know your audience?
 Have you walked the consumer journey in their shoes?
 What content format do they prefer?
 How much time of their day is spent online?
 What is their decision making process?
 What values really drive them to take action?
 How are they experiencing your brand from first impression through conversion?

 If you’re not sure where to start gathering real insights, start by imagining how your customer could be the hero of your brand story.
-Data is fantastic — I’m a big fan — but intuition also plays a role in understanding how to become “tribe” with your audience.
+Data is fantastic — I’m a big fan — but intuition also plays a role in understanding how to really understand your audience.

 On top of not caring about your success metrics, they also don’t want to hear about how awesome you are.
 I know!
 Crazy Talk!
 But they do want to hear about stories where your customers became heroes (and you just happened to play a major supporting role.)

-The consumer who sticks with you and evangelizes for you is the one who knows that you make their life better and you enable them to be a hero.
-If you want to see your ROI metrics skyrocket and your long-term user base grow, change your marketing story to showcase your user as the hero of your brand story.
+The customer who sticks with you and evangelizes for you is the one who knows that you make their life better and you enable them to be a hero.
+If you want to see your ROI metrics skyrocket and your long-term user base grow, showcase your user as the hero of your brand story.

-When your user has a “That’s me!” moment, you take the first steps to becoming part of their tribe.
+When your customer has a “That’s me!” moment, you take the first steps to becoming part of their community.